NickP005/mochimo-mesh/README.md

 All endpoints accept POST requests with JSON payloads.

+For detailed examples on how to use these endpoints, see our [Query Examples](QUERY_EXAMPLES.md) documentation.

 ### Network
 - `/network/list` - List supported networks
 - `/network/status` - Get chain status